 The governing body must now decide whether Rodgers' comments "question the referee's integrity or imply bias".

-Liverpool dropped to third in the Premier League as a result of the setback at the Etihad Stadium and faces a difficult trip to Chelsea on Sunday.
+Liverpool dropped to third in the Premier League as a result of the setback at the Etihad Stadium, and face a difficult trip to Chelsea on Sunday.